 Virtual students must attend at least two days in order to be included in the district's virtual enrollment count.
-Students must attend a single day on or before September 19 AND a single day on or after September 20, but on or before October 4.
+Students must attend a single day on or before September 20 AND a single day on or after September 21, but on or before October 5.

-If the district's count day in the traditional school has been moved off of September 20, all references to September 20 change to the same day used in the traditional schools of the district and references to September 19 change to the day preceding the count day used in the traditional schools.
+Note: If the district's count day in the traditional school has been moved off of September 20, all references to September 20 change to the same day used in the traditional schools of the district and references to September 19 change to the day preceding the count day used in the traditional schools.

-In order to fulfill the "attending" provisions within a virtual school the student may attend in three ways:
+In order to fulfill the "attending" provisions within a virtual school or program the student may attend in three ways:

 - 1. On-line

 - 2. Off-line

-- 3. On-site.
-(Physically attend at the school.)
+- 3. On-site (Physically attend at the school)

-On-line time should be a print out from the virtual school/program's computer system showing when the student was connected to the online curriculum.
+On-line time should be documented with a print out from the virtual school or program's computer system showing when the student was connected to the online curriculum.